playframework-ja/translation-project/manual/Migration22.md

 ```

 Note that if you depend on plugins that depend on versions of Play prior to 2.2 then there will be a conflict within caching due to multiple caches being loaded.
 Update to a later plugin version or ensure that older Play versions are excluded if you see this issue.

+### sbt namespace no longer extended

+The `sbt` namespace was previously extended by Play e.g. `sbt.PlayCommands.intellijCommandSettings`.
+This is considered bad practice and so
+Play now uses its own namespace for sbt related things e.g. `play.PlayProject.intellijCommandSettings`.

 ## New results structure in Scala